JuliaLang/julia/doc/manual/functions.rst

     end

 Inside ``f``, ``args`` will be a collection of ``(key,value)`` tuples, where each ``key`` is a symbol.
-Such collections can be passed as keyword arguments using a semicolon in a call, ``f(x; k...)``.
+Such collections can be passed as named arguments using a semicolon in a call, ``f(x; k...)``.
 Dictionaries can be used for this purpose.